Paul's Conversion Experience

 And those who were with me saw the light, to be sure, but did not understand the voice of the One who was speaking to me. - Acts 22:9 (NASB)

 There is no problem.
-Scripture does not say what the humanists say it does.
+Scripture does not say what the humanists claim it says.
 In Acts 9:7 the men who traveled with Paul heard a voice.
-Then in Acts 22:9 we learn that although they heard the voice, they did not understand what the voice was saying.
-Why would they say there is a contradiction here?
+Then in Acts 22:9 we learn that although they physically heard the voice, they did not understand what the voice was saying.
+Why would the humanist say there is a contradiction here?

 Maybe the problem is in the translation they were using.
 Let's look at Acts 22:9 in the King James Version: